-And the last word I want to tell you that,
+And the last word I want to tell you is that,

 If Tab Writers Can Do it…You Can Also Do?

-Whether you grab the tabs from internet or from your buddy, have you ever wondered that from where these all tabs came from?
+Whether you grab the tabs from the internet or from your buddy, have you ever wondered where these tabs came from?

-The fact is its not an automatic process.
-There are peoples behind making tabs called tab writers.
-That means those people sit down and listen the songs carefully while trying to duplicate them.
+The fact is it’s not an automatic process.
+There are people behind making tabs called tab writers.
+That means those people sit down and listen to the songs carefully while trying to duplicate them.